oprudkyi/codeception-events-scripting/README.md

 - description - echoed before command
 - params - additional params for command
 - ignoreErrors - don't break testing if command fails (failed or retval != 0)
-- suites - single name or array of suites to run command for
+- suites - single name or array of suites to run command for (applied to base name, like 'acceptance' as well to long name 'acceptance (phantom, firefox)')
+- environments - single name or array of environments

 ```yml